 This speaking prompt will be very similar to many TOEFL essay prompts.
 It will ask you to make a choice between two things, then support that choice.
-For example, this topic is from the essay prompt list, but it could easily appear as the second speaking task: “Some people prefer to live in a small town.
+For example, this topic is from the essay prompt list in Official Guide, but it could easily appear as the second speaking task: “Some people prefer to live in a small town.
 Others prefer to live in a big city.
 Which place would you prefer to live in and why?

 Again, this is an exercise in choosing fast.
 You only have 30 seconds to answer, so you need to make a quick decision and then work on supporting it with a reason or two.